 Why you’ll love it

 It’s super crispy with a juicy and soft inside.
-A perfect item to eat when you fancy eating “dirty” food.
+THE perfect item to eat when you fancy eating “dirty” food.

 Would 100% recommend coming here!